coil-kt/coil/coil-compose-singleton/README.md

 )
 ```

-In the above example, the the composable will recompose when the `ImagePainter`'s state changes.
+In the above example, the composable will recompose when the `ImagePainter`'s state changes.
 If the image request is successful and not served from the memory cache, it'll execute the animation inside the if statement.

 ## LocalImageLoader